 You have several options to make them flush with the surface.

 Kreg Tool recommends, "To eliminate this excess material and bring your

 plug to flush, we recommend using a flush cut laminate bit in your

 router to trim off the majority of the waste and then sanding to flush."

 If you don't have a router, etc., then inset the plugs and trim them with a chisel.
 Finish up with sanding the plugs smooth.

-If your wood working project is permanently put together, then glueing the plugs makes sense.
+If your wood working project is permanently put together, then gluing the plugs makes sense.

-Another argument for glueing is so the plugs will not get lost.
+Another argument for gluing is so the plugs will not get lost.